 On 27th May 2010, Rick was a month into his first tour of Afghanistan as a newly promoted Infantry Platoon Sergeant when he stepped on a Taliban IED.
 He lost his legs and much of his right arm in the blast.

-Rick praised the rescue team who took just nine minutes to reach him in a helicopter from Camp Bastion: ‘I owe them my life’.
+Rick praised the rescue team who took just nine minutes to reach him in a helicopter from Camp Bastion, saying: “I owe them my life”.
 Three weeks later, he woke up in hospital in Birmingham to discover the damage the blast had caused.
-‘It wasn’t until I woke up and I realised the extent of my injuries that you’ve got and not just losing limbs…it was difficult.
-I was stuck in a hospital bed for four months which is just boredom and you start thinking things’.
+“It wasn’t until I woke up that I realised the extent of my injuries.
+It wasn’t just the physical injuries.
+I was stuck in a hospital bed for four months which is just boredom and you start thinking things.”

-ABF The Soldiers’ Charity has assisted with a grant towards a specialist wheelchair and funding for a corner bath.
-Rick says ‘The funding from the charity has made a massive difference to my life.
-The mountain trike wheelchair has changed my life.
-For the first time in eight years I was able to go on the beach which I wasn’t able to do before because the normal wheelchair can’t go on it.
+We were able to support Rick with a grant towards a specialist wheelchair and a corner bath, and he is now an ambassador for our charity.
+He says: “The mountain trike wheelchair has changed my life.
+For the first time in eight years I was able to go on the beach.
 Prior to having the bath seat I was unable to have a bath.
 If someone told you, ‘You’re not gonna have a bath for the rest of your life’ then it’s not a little thing.
 All of a sudden, it’s a big thing.
 So it’s life changing stuff, it really is.
-The bath seat has enabled me to have a bath whenever I want to.’
+The bath seat has enabled me to have a bath whenever I want to.”